syorn96/mysoul/README.md

-download this repo , and make a myheart folder in the preexisting folder.
+download this repo , and make a myheart html in repo